Konstantinos-Chatzistavrou/Threat-Watch/README.md

 ## Contact

-For questions or inquiries, you can reach us at [threatwatchapp@gmail.com].
+For questions or inquiries, you can reach us at: threatwatchapp@gmail.com.

 Thank you for your interest in Threat-Watch!